Key Skills: An Exploration of Piano Use in K-12 Music Education

 Biography

 Kristine Krejsa is the elementary music director at Copopa Elementary School where she teaches Kindergarten through fourth grade general music.
-She started teaching in the Columbia Local School district in 2004.
-She is a member of ASBDA (American School Band Directors Association) and the General Music Chair for OMEA District 4.
-She has also been a member of AOSA (American Orff-Schulwerk Association).
+She previously taught in the Columbia Local School district in 2004.
+She is a member of ASBDA (American School Band Directors Association) and the General Music Chair for OMEA District 4, and has been a member of AOSA (American Orff-Schulwerk Association).
 Mrs. Krejsa has also completed all three levels of Orff-Schulwerk and completed John Feierabend Conversational Solfege level 1.
-Mrs. Krejsa started her teaching career instructing fifth through twelfth grade bands, including marching band.
+Mrs. Krejsa started her teaching career instructing fifth through twelfth grade bands including marching band.
 She has also taught seventh through twelfth grade choir, jazz band, and pep band.
 She received her undergraduate degree from Baldwin-Wallace College and her Master’s degree in Music Education from The University of Akron.
-She started her doctoral studies in Music Education at Kent State University fall of 2023.
+She started her doctoral studies in Music Education at Kent State University this past fall of 2023.

 Presented by David Mehlhope